He was an outcast. Not a friend to his name. Despised. Rejected. Hanging his head in shame.

 In search of help, the leper made his way through the crowd.
 The assumingly “clean” people jumped, bolted, and scattered.
 They wanted to stay in their safe, Christian huddle.
 People who they knew by name.
 Recognizable and familiar.

 After all, they had raised respectable kids, who held doors open for madams and shook hands with businessmen.
 They did not cuss in their circle or venture out of their shelter.
-It was scary to them to see what was a matter.
+It was scary for them to see what was a matter.

 A dying world may lay wasting, but do you even care?

-We can get wrapped up in our own lil’ worlds.
+We can get wrapped up in our own Lil’ worlds.
 Playdates.
 Soccer games.
 And football tailgates.
 We often do not pay attention to those outside of our sphere.
 Someone in need?
 Someone we could help?

 Why in the world we would ever venture there?